andreisucman/elagrade-frontend/outstatic/content/posts/do-specialized-essay-graders-even-make-sense-when-you-can-grade-papers-with-chatgpt-for-free.md

 ### How bad is the free ChatGPT model for marking papers?

-But how bad is the free model?
+But how bad is it?

-Because 20$ is good money in the current economy, and the premium model has a limited quota of 50 messages every 3 hours, which is not ideal for teachers with many students, why not just use the free version and give the model a ton more follow up instructions?
+Because 20$ is good money in the current economy, and the premium model has a limited quota of 50 messages every 3 hours, why not just use the free version even if it's worse, but give it a ton more follow up instructions?

-That's how most teachers who start grading essays with AI think, and it kind of makes sense, if not one subtle detail.
+That's how most teachers who start grading essays with AI think, and it kind of makes sense, if not one detail.

 The detail is that the amount of time you have to spend on reading and writing the additional instructions is significant.